ceeeKay/QESpeedometer/README.md

 Written by CK

+Thanks to:

-Thanks for teamred for help with the vector math!
+* teamred for help with the vector math
+* Stedanko for playtesting and feedback